obytes/react-native-template-obytes/README.md

 4. If you encounter a bug or typo while using the starter kit or reading the documentation, we would be grateful if you could bring it to our attention.
 You can open an issue to report the issue, or even better, submit a pull request with a fix.

 We value the input and contributions of our community and look forward to working with you to improve this project.

+## ❓ FAQ

+If you have any questions about the starter and want answers, please check out the [Discussions](https://github.com/obytes/react-native-template-obytes/discussions) page.

 ## 🔖 License